'Brabo's Broek', 'Met de Neus op Stap', 1986.

 De Neus & Co.

-The scriptwriter was Pisché, pseudonym for Piet Schepens (31 March 1943 - 28 February 2014).
+The scriptwriter of the two stories was Pisché, pseudonym for Piet Schepens (31 March 1943 - 28 February 2014).
 He was a journalist for Gazet van Antwerpen and Kapellmeister (master of the chapel choir) of the Carolus Borromeus Church in Antwerp.
 Pisché also scripted another obscure comic series, 'De Akkevitjes van Bernaar en Chossé' (1977), drawn by Willy Backer Overbeek, of which two albums, 'De Rubensroof' (1977) and 'De Ellenbooggast' (1981) were published by respectively Oranjehuis en Media Uitgaven.

 'De Geschiedenis van Vlaanderen'.